oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

 1. Go to the OCI Console and use the hamburger menu to select **Identity & Security**, then, under *Identity*, select **Compartments**.
   ![](./images/i-s-compartments.png " ")

 1. The *Compartments* page is displayed and lists all of the compartments.
-If you are using a new trial tenancy, you probably only have one compartment, which is the root compartment. **Click the name of the compartment** you configured in Lab 2 to access the OCI Vision service.
+If you are using a new trial tenancy, you will have a root compartment and *ManagedCompartmentForPaaS*. **Click the name of the compartment** **(root)** you configured in Lab 2 to access the OCI Vision service.

 1. On the *Compartment details* page, click **Copy** next to the compartment OCID.
   ![](./images/compartment-copy.png " ")